xiaoyang-sde/knowledge-base/docs/operating-systems/02-cpu-virtualization.md

 priority.
 - If a job uses up its time allotment at a given level (regardless of how many times it has given up the CPU), its priority is reduced.
 - After some time period $S$, move all the jobs in the system to the topmost queue to avoid the problem of starvation.

+## Multiprocessor Scheduling

+- **SQMS** (single-queue multiprocessor scheduling): The single queue handles the jobs to be scheduled.
+Each CPU picks the next job to run from the globally-shared queue.
+  - The approach requires the lock to ensure the scheduler on multiple CPUs could access the proper data.
+The lock reduces performance as the number of CPUs in the systems grows.
+  - The approach moves the job between different CPUs, which could affect cache affinity.
+- **MQMS** (multi-queue multiprocessor scheduling): The multiple queues with specific scheduling policies handle the jobs to be scheduled.
+Each CPU picks the next job from a specific queue.
+  - The approach does not require the lock and perserve cache affinity.
+  - The approach could cause load imbalance.
+The problem could be solved with migration.
+The work stealing approach enables the queue queue that is low on jobs to steal jobs from the target queues that are more full than the source queue.